Adopting and enhancing a SharePoint content management system

 SharePoint can become the wild, wild west if you’re not too careful.

-Some of the most common causes for disgruntled SharePoint end users is that their platform suddenly became like the wild west.
-If taxonomy and governance rules are not kept up with, information can become unorganized.
-Suddenly documents are stored anywhere and everywhere.
+Some of the most common causes for disgruntled SharePoint end-users is that their platform suddenly became like the wild west.
+When users ignore or veer away from taxonomy and governance rules, information gets disorganized fast.
+Suddenly documents can be stored anywhere and everywhere.

 The platform may not always be around.

-For a while there, it seemed that SharePoint was dead.
-That Microsoft would be ending it with the rise of Office 365.
-Luckily, those fears had been squashed with recent investments from Microsoft in the future of the platform.
-However, like all platforms, there is always a risk that it will go away before you're ready.
+For a while there, it seemed that SharePoint was dead and Microsoft would be ending it with the rise of Office 365.
+Luckily, those fears have dissipated with recent investments from Microsoft in the future of the platform.
+However, like all platforms, there is always a risk that it will go away before you’re ready.